doubleII/Test/Angular/Modal/0001-modal-window.md

 ## Introduction

 For this example i use Angular 6-lts and bootstrap 3.
-This is a simply way to make your component reusable, which make it easy to maintain.
+This is a simple way to make your component reusable, which make it easy to maintain.

 We will open a modal window from another window and execute a function in this component.
 We will pass some data from the `parent window` into the `child window` as well.
-For this, we are using separate modal service for creating/desrtoying modal window.
+For this, we are using separate modal service for creating/destroying modal window.

 ## Parent components